littlepotato-123/gra_project/readme.md

-This is a system developed to verify a kind of dynamic load balance algorithm.
+A system developed to verify a kind of dynamic load balance algorithm, and a pressure test program named test_bench.